 Although methadone is frequently administered at monitored intervals through rehabilitation facilities, the drug is still not off limits from those who choose to abuse it.
-Methadone is an opiate and the side effects are the same as many of the related drugs like hydrocodone, OxyContin, or heroin.
+Methadone is an opiate and the side effects are the same as many of the related opiate drugs like hydrocodone, OxyContin, or heroin.
 Opiates, even if prescribed as medications, are highly addictive and life-altering.

 This category of drugs has been known to cause nausea, vomiting, weakness, and constipation.
 Side effects or symptoms to check for also include an irregular sleep schedule, weight gain, and constant shifts in mood.

-In more serious cases, if a person is abusing methadone or another type of opiate, he or she may suffer a slowness of breath and an irregular heartbeat.
+In more serious cases, if a person is abusing methadone, opioid painkillers, or other types of opiate drugs, he or she may suffer a slowness of breath and an irregular heartbeat.
 People who are abusing or addicted to methadone will suffer painful opioid withdrawal symptoms including loss of appetite, nausea and vomiting.
 They will actively seek out more of the drug at any cost.

 Why do some drug users become addicts and others do not?
 Again, each case is different and is made up of varying factors, which will affect the outcome of drug use.
 Among the many influences, a person’s social environment and age can be contributing factors at different stages of life.
 For example, an impressionable person at a young age may be more prone to be at risk of becoming addicted, which is why drug education is often introduced early on.
 Drug awareness and prevention are important in order for people to understand the dangers that come with use, but also the increased risks associated with addiction like an overdose or mental health issues.

 If at any time, you suspect a loved one is using or abusing drugs, don’t ignore the signs.
 The sooner someone is able to get help for their addiction, the better their chances are at recovery and a healthy life.